LixingCheng/reimagined-palm-tree/rules.md

 ## How will will communicate difficulties with a task assigned to us
+Everyone let other team members know his or her difficulties with the task using the group texting, so other team members could offer help.

 ## How we will back up each other to ensure that deadlines are not missed